wmouton/wmouton-terminal-project/README.md

 ## Deploy on Vercel

-Connecting your GitHub account to Vercel will automatically deploy the repo, it speeds up deployment and makes it much easier.
+Connecting your GitHub account to Vercel will automatically deploy the repo, it speeds up deployment and makes it much easier to get your app up and running.